A cult’s ritual goes wrong when their sacrifice doesn’t die.

 The leader got in Gia’s face.
 “How do you know of our god?”

 “Oh, we go way back,” Gia explained and then thought about the chronological order of time.
 “Or forward technically.
-He casted me as the first leader of the Cult of Mischief centuries ago to fool some traveling act for him to study their reactions.
+He casted me as the Cult of Mischief’s first leader centuries ago to fool some traveling act for him to study their reactions.
 I’m surprised the cult is still around, to be honest, but knowing him and his partner, I bet they’re watching, studying.”

 There was a hushed discussion amongst the members when two people revealed themselves from a stack of cargo containers.
 One was a slender man in a pink suit with bold, black outlines and a young woman in a red satin dress holding a transparent tablet device.
 Both had black hair and flowed in sync with each other.